Kaviya0624/GermanyCalling/README.md

 ## Challenges Faced

-* Some elements like the cookies popup may appear inconsistently, which required extra exception handling in the test scripts and some times tests gets failed due to this
+* Some elements like the cookies popup may appear inconsistently, which required extra exception handling in the test scripts and some times tests gets failed due to this.
-*And when clicking login button after entering the credentials the page landing in url is sometimes changing its inconsistent so the test gets failed.when comparing expected url with actual url
+* And when clicking login button after entering the credentials the page landing in url is sometimes changing its inconsistent so the test gets failed.when comparing expected url with actual url

 ## Potential Improvements